jack-linaker/crow/README.md

 The following should help you decide which version of CROW to use:

-- CROW1 is a desktop application, whereas CROW2 is integrated with the Cloudera Data Platform (CDP) and can access files stored in S3 buckets.
+- CROW1 is a desktop application that reads files from your local file system, whereas CROW2 is integrated with the Cloudera Data Platform (CDP) and can access files stored in S3 buckets.
 - CROW1 can only read CSV files, whereas CROW2 can only read parquet files.
 - CROW1 consists of two separate scripts - `CROW_pairwise.py` and
   `CROW_clusters.py` - for if your data contains pairs or clusters of records.